godfreynolan/jetpacks/readme.md

 private var _binding: FragmentCompanyBinding? = null
 private val binding get() = _binding!!
 ```
-where `_binding` is of the binding type of `FragmentCompanyBinding`or the equivalent name for a different xml file.
+where `_binding` is of type `FragmentCompanyBinding`or the equivalent name for a different xml file.
 In this case, `fragment_company.xml` is being bound.

 In the fragment's `onCreateView`, `_binding` will be inflated similar to that of the activity.
 Then, `binding` will be used to access the elements contained in the layout.
 ```kotlin